loekd/ServiceFabric.ServiceBus/README.md

 ----------------------------------------------

-To communicate to a ServiceFabric Service:
+To communicate to a ServiceFabric Service through a Topic (Queues are also supported):
+(add the Microsoft.ServiceFabric.Services nuget package)

 ```javascript
 //the name of your application and the name of the Service, the default partition resolver and the topic name